 For example, when you walk down the street, your eyes see buildings and the movement of the people around you.
 Meanwhile, your inner ear—the organ in charge of your balance and sense of motion—corroborates this information by telling your brain that yes, you’re moving.
 There’s no conflict.
 Everything is peachy.

-But when some people play video games—especially titles from first-person series such as Call of Duty, Dishonored, and Borderlands—there may be a disconnect between what their eyes see and what their inner ear detects.
+But if you’re asking are video games bad for you, they can affect certain people in different ways.
+When some people play certain types of video games—especially titles from first-person series such as Call of Duty, Dishonored, and Borderlands—there may be a disconnect between what their eyes see and what their inner ear detects.
 On one hand, they see realistic movement on the screen designed to make them feel immersed in the game.
 On the other, their inner ear tells their brain there’s no movement at all—that they’re just sitting on their couch.
 Those mixed messages make the brain freak out, and that’s when gaming sickness occurs.